Morrison Protocol cinematic background

 Last Witness

-A cinematic thriller about time, obsession, and the cost of knowing the truth.
+A relentless thriller about time, loss, and the cost of finally seeing the truth.

 Last Witness — Book One of The Morrison Protocol